What You’ll Learn

 A good real estate agent will be responsible for finding buyers, listing the open house, and showing the home when you’re not around.
 If you’re buying and selling in the same area, you can use the same agent for both transactions.
 If you’re relocating, you may have to find a different agent for the area you plan to move to.

 With an experienced real estate agent at your side, you’ll get a good understanding of the current real estate market and together you can plan your next move.
+When you work with a Better Real Estate Agent, you could save thousands on your listing fee.1

 How Better Real Estate and Better Mortgage can save you money